serebrov/serebrov.github.io-hugo/content/posts/2025-12-10-macbook-remote-access-from-ipad.md

 * [Teamviewer](https://www.teamviewer.com/)
 * [Jump desktop](https://jumpdesktop.com/)
 * SSH, Mac screen sharing app
-’ Some other options
+* Some other options

-I’ll start with simples - Teamviewer and Jump Desktop.
+I'll start with the simplest - Teamviewer and Jump Desktop.

 <!-- more -->